A culinary education for the home kitchen — from fond to flame

 How many servings does this recipe make?

 This recipe serves 6.
-Adjust the Meal Plan servings slider to scale the grocery list.
+You can scale the ingredients up or down proportionally — use the Meal Plan servings slider to adjust the grocery list automatically.

 You Might Also Like